Mission and Values

 • Suppliers (banks, insurance companies, utilities, IT developers, media partners, UNITRAIN tutors) and consultants (accountant, lawyer, etc.)

-INDIRECT AND UNCONSCIOUS RELATIONS:
+INDIRECT AND UNAWARE RELATIONSHIPS

 • Society as a whole – Set of entities that do not have a direct relationship with UNI (citizens, consumers, professionals, civil society, enterprises, institutions, public administration)